gvolpe/blog-comments/_posts/2022-11-20-scala3-missing-compiler-plugin.md

 This kind of code can be even harder to manually spot in larger codebases.

-Scala 2 ships with `-Ywarn-value-discard`, which would only emit a warning with the same code, but it is highly recommended to make it a fatal error via the `-Xfatal-warnings` flag (also present in Scala 3).
+Scala 2 ships with `-Wvalue-discard` (formerly known as `-Ywarn-value-discard`), which would only emit a warning with the same code, but it is highly recommended to make it a fatal error via the `-Xfatal-warnings` flag (also present in Scala 3).

 The [sbt-tpolecat](https://github.com/typelevel/sbt-tpolecat) plugin makes it easy for us to focus on writing code if we let it manage the configuration of such important flags, which can be further customized.